 Head and neck cancer (HNC) is the 6th most common cancer worldwide.
 Compared with many other cancer types which show reduced incidence and increased survival rate, HNC is continuously increasing and its survival rate has not been improved for the past 30 years (http://www.oralcancerfoundation.org).
-Therefore, improvement of HNC treatment will rely heavily on a significant increase in basic and translational research directly related to HNC, and on clinical trials using innovative treatment approaches.
+Therefore, improving HNC treatment will rely heavily on a significant increase in basic and translational research directly related to HNC, and on clinical trials using innovative treatment approaches.

-Facing these challenges, with the help of several generous donations, UCD established the Head and Neck Cancer Research Program, to integrate basic science, clinical research and education devoted to HNC.
+Facing these challenges, with the help of several generous donations, UCD established the Head and Neck Cancer Research Program in 2008, to integrate basic science, clinical research and education devoted to HNC.
 Our immediate goals are 1) To develop a strong research team focusing on basic and translational research for HNC.
 2) To encourage interactions among basic scientists and physicians to develop and conduct innovative and effective clinical trials for HNC.
 3).
 To establish a HNC-focused training program to train basic scientists and physician scientists for HNC research and care.
 Our long term goal is to build a state-of-the-art center for HNC research, care and education.